dcavar/nlp-lab.github.io/README.md

 ## Welcome to The NLP Lab Pages

-The Natural Language Processing Lab (NLP-Lab) is about this simple fact:
+The Natural Language Processing Lab (NLP-Lab) has a simple motto:

 *You cannot train yourself a car.
 You cannot machine-learn a tire for it.
 You have to engineer it.*